Delhi's toxic smog | Pictures | Reuters

 A woman walks along the road on a smoggy morning in Delhi.
 REUTERS/Saumya Khandelwal

-A man covers his face as he walks to work, in Delhi, India, November 7, 2017.
+A man covers his face as he walks to work, in Delhi.
 REUTERS/Saumya Khandelwal

 下一个